 Moda Health will notify members of any benefit changes through the mail.
-Members may also find their current benefits on the Member Dashboard or contact Customer Service about their benefits.
+Members may also find their current benefits on myModa or contact Customer Service about their benefits.

 13.4 Will a member be informed if the PCP is no longer participating in the network?